BigJabber/pimcore-data-quality-bundle/README.md

    * Give it a name
    * Choose a class from the select box and hit ``Save & Publish`` and reload
    * Choose the field you created in step 1 for the data quality percentage
+   * Choose the field you created in step 1 for the data quality errors
+   * Choose the depth of object that your config should analyze (defaults to 0)
    * Set "Allow System User" to "Yes" if you want to allow system users to trigger an update
    ![](documentation/data-quality-config-object.png)